Santa Barbara Restaurants

 1014 Coast Village Rd., Montecito

 Saturday nights are ripe for pizza and a beer, so Montecitans tend to agree.
-Bettina’s white subway tile and olive-green shiplap interior hums with chatter and a low-key raucousness that half convinces you you’re in a hipster pizzeria in Brooklyn.
+Bettina’s white subway tile and olive-green shiplap interior hums with chatter and a low-key raucousness that half convinces you you’re in a pizzeria in Brooklyn.
 (The owners are New York transplants, and the vibe follows.)
 Call us purists, but we’re partial to their simple margherita pie.
 Blistered edges, sweet-sour tomato sauce, flecks of basil, and a drizzle of grassy olive oil is even tastier with a green salad and robust glass of Brunello.
 In our book, a restaurant is only as good as the sides and snacks (or, in this case, spuntini) on the menu.
 No meal at Bettina is complete without an order of the cacio e pepe arancini to get the Saturday night going.

 Merci